ChameleonCloud/docs/source/user/federation.rst

 Federated login enables users to use a single set of credentials to log into many different services.
-For example, federated login allows you to use your university or other institutional credentials to log into Chameleon -- there is no need to create a new account.
+For example, federated login allows you to use your university or other institutional credentials to log into Chameleon--there is no need to create a new account.
 In addition, since federated login is supported by many testbeds and services across scientific infrastructures you will be able to sign in once and use multiple services.